 The Panel operates an online survey to collect data regarding its performance from legal practitioners and independent advisers who advise Code companies and those involved in Code-regulated transactions.
-The data shows consistently high levels of satisfaction with the Panel's publications and processes, and with the professionalism and timeliness of the Panel's work.
+The data show consistently high levels of satisfaction with the Panel's publications and processes, and with the professionalism and timeliness of the Panel's work.

-Over the 2022/2023 year, the Panel sent 25 survey requests (24 in 2021/2022).
+Over the 2023/2024 year, the Panel sent 27 survey requests (25 in 2022/2023).
 Each request was sent shortly after the practitioner's or adviser's involvement with the Panel reached its conclusion.
-The Panel received 15 responses, which is a response rate of 60% (54% response rate in 2021/2022).
-While the number of responses was low, the responses continued to indicate a high level of satisfaction with the Panel's work.
-100% of respondents were satisfied with the Panel executive's processes and professionalism (100% in 2021/2022).
-All respondents found the Panel's publications overall to be useful (100% in 2021/2022).
+The Panel received 17 responses, which is a response rate of 63% (60% response rate in 2022/2023).
+The responses continued to indicate a high level of satisfaction with the Panel's work.
+100% of respondents were satisfied with the Panel executive's processes and professionalism (100% in 2022/2023).
+All respondents found the Panel's publications overall to be useful (100% in 2022/2023).

-6. Data based on voluntary survey responses from lawyers and independent advisers who advised on a transaction.
+Data based on voluntary survey responses from lawyers and independent advisers who advised on a transaction.
 Links to the survey are sent at the completion of each transaction.